dadooda/rails_dt/README.md

     $ script/generate rails_dt

-Follow the instructions the generator gives you.
+Follow the instructions the generator gives you (they are listed below):

 In your `app/controllers/application_controller` add: